 Temporary veneers are plastic veneers that are worn between the veneer preparation appointment and the veneer cementation appointment.
 They are worn to protect the teeth that have been modified and to try out the new tooth design.
 They are made to look like the final veneers.
 Patients are contacted 48 hours after receiving their temporary veneers to discuss the design.
 It is an excellent way for patients to experience the new look and color of the teeth and provide feedback to help make design decisions for the final veneers.

-Veneers last approximately 15-20 years.
-They will last the longest if they are well-taken care of.
+Porcelain dental veneers with Dr. Robert Soto last approximately 15-20 years, making them a long-term cosmetic investment.
+They will last the longest if they are well taken care of.
 Brushing 2X each day for two minutes, flossing daily, and wearing a bite guard at night is a great way to protect the veneers.
 Using an electric toothbrush such as Sonicare or Oral-B is preferred.
 Avoid eating very hard foods like almonds, or cracking shells with the front veneers.
 For those who don't floss and don't have their teeth cleaned professionally on a regular basis, the veneers may have a shorter lifespan.

 The porcelain material that veneers are made of is very strong and should not break under normal circumstances.
 If gum recession occurs, the root of the tooth may become exposed and patients may want new veneers to cover the roots.
 The veneers do not completely cover the teeth.
 If a cavity forms on the tooth, it may be reparable with a filling, or it may require the veneer to be replaced.
 Accidents can happen that can chip a veneer the same way a natural tooth would chip.
 This may require a replacement veneer.